-Below are books I either wrote or edited, or even a fun combination of both.
+Below are books I either wrote or edited, or even a fun combination of both, plus anthologies featuring my work.
 More to come…

 My debut short story collection

 ANOKA: A Collection of Indigenous Horror